 Talius was having none of it.
 “I think you should go.
 I’ll stay here a while longer.”
 His tone was unkind.

 She shrugged her shoulders and withdrew.
-She knew how terrible his mood could swing and decided not to tempt fate.
+She knew how terrible his mood swings could be, and decided not to tempt fate.

-While his field of study was applied quantum physics - a field which had appeared not too long ago, he strongly disliked pure theory and liked to “get his hands dirty”, thus, he was also an excellent mechatronics engineer and computer programmer.
+While his field of study was applied quantum physics - a field which had appeared not too long ago - he strongly disliked pure theory, preferring to “get his hands dirty”.
+Thus, he was also an excellent mechatronics engineer and software developer.

-With help from his cerebral implants, he had managed to study multiple fields of science like so many of his peers.
-The implants granted one eidetic memory, and could hold hundreds of years’ worth of knowledge.
+With help from his cerebral implants, he managed to study multiple fields of science, like so many of his peers.
+The implants granted one an eidetic memory and could hold hundreds of years’ worth of knowledge.
 Many scientists naturally used them to further their research.

 His current research project involved a quantum computer, a projected field generator, and a mechanical arm.

-What the experiment entailed was a simple objective: He was attempting to pull objects from a parallel dimension through the field.
+What it entailed was a simple objective: He was attempting to pull objects from a parallel dimension through a quantum field.

-The object in question was a little orange ball on one side of the field, while the robotic arm was situated on the other side.
+The object in question was a little orange ball, separated from the robotic arm by the quantum field.

 Any dimension with enough similarity to his own would suffice.

-The experiment proved to be quite a challenge, however, as the projected field did not always manage to project a portal to another reality, and when it once did, the automated failsafe measures had to immediately abort due to decompression.
+The experiment had proved to be quite a challenge, however, as the projected field did not always manage to project a portal to another reality, and one time when it did, the automated failsafe measures had to immediately abort due to decompression.
 It had opened a portal to some point in a vacuum.
 It was certainly a possibility because the orbit of the earth might change from one reality to another.
 And now he had safeguards in place to avoid such problems in the future.

-After sitting for hours on end with nothing to do waiting for something to happen, he was currently playing a state of the art prototype “quantum role playing game”, where the game’s engine was not using a pseudo-random number generator, but an algorithm capable of true randomness.
+After sitting for hours on end with nothing to do but wait for something to happen, he was currently playing a state of the art prototype quantum role-playing game, where the game’s engine was not using a pseudo-random number generator, but an algorithm capable of true randomness.

-This was another advancement to science coming with the advent of the quantum-computing revolution, the computer could pick a true random state, and the game’s universe reflected that in every way possible.
+This was another advancement to science that came with the advent of the quantum computing revolution.
+A computer could pick a true random state, and the game’s universe reflected that in every way possible.

-His mind wandered as he contemplated this, the entire game universe was so lifelike, it was stunning.
-Too bad he had to run it on a lower graphical quality setting, since it was sharing the CPU time of the simulation.
+His mind wandered as he contemplated this; the entire game universe was so lifelike, it was stunning.
+Too bad he had to run it on a lower graphical quality setting since it was sharing the CPU time of his simulation.

 Thinking of the simulation, he couldn’t focus on playing anymore.
-He decided to call it quits and save the game.
+He decided to call it quits and saved the game.